Brian1226/Priority-Queue/Specification.md

 ## Primary Sequence

+1. The user clicks on the "Create new note" option
-1. The app displays a message, asking the user to either confirm or cancel the action
+2. The app displays a message, asking the user to either confirm or cancel the action
-2. The user clicks on the "confirm" option
+3. The user clicks on the "Confirm" option
-3. The app creates a new, empty note
+4. The app creates a new, empty note

 ## Primary Postconditions